Report on the Voluntary Disclosures Program (VDP) – Canadian Tax Consultant Analysis

 The Committee says that voluntary disclosure program tax relief could be reduced by increasing the period for which full interest must be paid or by denying relief from civil tax penalties.

 In the view of our top Canadian tax consultants, clearly these recommendations, if implemented, would have the effect of greatly reducing the benefits of the voluntary disclosure program (VDP) and might act as a disincentive to some taxpayers in coming forward to apply for tax amnesty.
-The use of subjective criteria such as “sophisticated taxpayer” would add further uncertainty to the voluntary disclosure program.
+The use of subjective criteria such as “sophisticated taxpayer” would add further uncertainty to the voluntary disclosure program in Canada.

 The Offshore Compliance Advisory Committee also recommended that the VDP should not be available for multinational enterprises seeking relief in respect of related-party transfer-pricing issues, including transfer-pricing penalties.